The Astor Double Mansion Overlooking Central Park

 By The Time Vincent Had Moved Out The Astor Mansion Had Already Become A Symbol Of A Bygone Age

 By 1925, Vincent had already sold "Beechwood" cottage and "Ferncliff" the Astor estate on the Hudson and now it was time for the Fifth Avenue palace to go too, which had been sitting empty for almost 1 year.
-It was sold and demolished to make way for the Temple Emanu-El.
+It was sold and demolished to make way for the Temple Emanu-El, which occupies the spot today.